 - If you buy a new or resale HDB, DBSS flat or new EC, you do not need to apply for the owner-occupier tax rates.

-- If you are a Singapore Citizen or Singapore Permanent Resident who has purchased a new or resale private residential property, the owner-occupier tax rates will be automatically applied when you or your spouse is not currently enjoying owner-occupier tax rates on any other residential property.
+- If you are a Singapore Citizen or Singapore Permanent Resident who has purchased a new or resale private residential property, the owner-occupier tax rates will be automatically applied if you and your spouse are not currently enjoying owner-occupier tax rates on any other residential property.

 If the property is not intended for owner-occupation, please notify IRAS to withdraw the owner-occupier tax rates by using the e-Service “Apply/Withdraw for Owner-Occupier Tax Rates”.
 Penalties may apply for homebuyers who fail to notify IRAS about the non-owner-occupier status of a property purchase.

-Is there a quicker way to find out how much in property tax I have to pay?
+Is there a quicker way to find out the property tax rates applicable to me?

 Are there any property tax rebates or reliefs?

-While IRAS considers the lower tax rate for owner-occupiers a “rebate”, the measures to reduce property taxes at the moment are mostly for commercial properties, and have to do with addressing the impact of Covid-19.
+While IRAS considers the lower tax rate for owner-occupiers a “rebate”, the measures to reduce property taxes over the last two years were mostly for commercial properties from 1 January to 31 December 2020.

-As property tax rebates or reliefs may change regularly, check out this IRAS page for the latest updates.
+As property tax rebates or reliefs may change, check out this IRAS page for the latest updates.

-When is the deadline for property tax in Singapore?
+When is the deadline to pay your property tax in Singapore?

-Buying a property is always a bit of a leap in financial committment, and being informed about taxes payable is always vital.
-As can be seen from the property tax calculations above, even when you own a modest home, taxes will likely amount to about $2,000.
+Buying a property is always a bit of a leap in financial commitment, and being informed about taxes payable is always vital as it’s part of the cost of property ownership.